 If there is a dispute over who was to blame, if the accident was severe, or there is a lack of evidence, it’s likely to take longer.

-Yes it is possible for an insurer to turn down your claim, but it must give you a reason.
+Yes, it is possible for an insurer to turn down your claim, but it must give a reason.
 If you think your insurer’s decision is unreasonable, you can try to negotiate.

 If you are still not satisfied, you can make a formal complaint through the insurer’s complaints process.
 You should be able to find this on your insurer’s website.
-If you remain unsatisfied, you can take your case tot eh Financial Ombudsman’s Service.
+If you remain unsatisfied, you can take your case to the Financial Ombudsman Service.

 If the other driver decides to make a claim against your insurance and the accident was your fault, the process should be straight forward, providing you agree you were to blame.

-Once you have informed your insurer, they will take over handling the claims process and you won’t need to do anything else.
-You won’t have to pay an excess if a third party is claiming against you.
+Once you have informed your insurer, they will take over handling the claims process and you will not need to do anything else.
+You will not have to pay an excess if a third party is claiming against you.

 If you don’t agree that the accident was your fault, your insurer will investigate the evidence further to determine who was to blame.
 The claim will either then be settled in full by either driver or on a split liability percentage between both parties.

 The size of your car insurance premium increase will depend on whether or not you were at fault.
 If the accident was not your fault, the price hike will be much smaller than if you were to blame.